Mastermind (Australian game show)

 Mastermind is an Australian television quiz show aired on the Special Broadcasting Service (SBS).
-Produced by BBC Studios, the series is based on the original British game show of the same name created by Bill Wright.
+Produced by BBC Studios Australia and New Zealand, the series is based on the original British game show of the same name created by Bill Wright.
 The show features an intimidating setting with challenging questions on specialised subjects of the contestant's choice, followed by a general knowledge round.

 History

 The program was first announced in March 2019, with Jennifer Byrne hosting the first two seasons of the show.
 The show was temporarily hosted by Marc Fennell for a period of about two weeks after Byrne had a fall that left her with injuries to her wrist and face.

 The finals of the second season were delayed by nearly a year due to the COVID-19 pandemic, returning in February 2021.

 Fennell took over as host of the show from the third season, which began that same month.

 Two seasons of Celebrity Mastermind have also been produced.

+The sixth season of Mastermind Australia premiered on 25 March 2024.
+The first week features all four living past champions of the series as well as other TV quiz champions competing for a bespoke trophy dedicated to season 2 winner Jacqui Markham, who died in 2023.

+A seventh season was confirmed at the SBS Upfronts event in October 2024, set to air in 2025.